abukhari148/cookiecutter-aoc/README.md

-# Misc Stuff

-Repo for random stuff:
-- Cookiecutter templates
-  - Advent of code problems template
+Advent of code Cookicutter template
-- Ansible playbooks